It is a wonderful thing indeed - Chris Muir and Day by Day are back tomorrow!

 You knew they'd find some way to make this claim, don't you?
 Well, here's the argument, for those of you who haven't already laughed yourself sick at the brainless radical left:

-Most voters in Ohio thought they were voting for Kerry.
+I know you don't want to hear it.
+You can't face one more hung chad.
+But I don't have a choice.
+As a journalist examining that messy sausage called American democracy, it's my job to tell you who got the most votes in the deciding states.
+Tuesday, in Ohio and New Mexico, it was John Kerry.Most voters in Ohio thought they were voting for Kerry.
 At 1:05 a.m.
 Wednesday morning, CNN's exit poll showed Kerry beating Bush among Ohio women by 53 percent to 47 percent.
-The exit polls were later combined with—and therefore contaminated by—the tabulated results, ultimately becoming a mirror of the apparent actual vote.
+The exit polls were later combined withâand therefore contaminated byâthe tabulated results, ultimately becoming a mirror of the apparent actual vote.
 [To read about the skewing of exit polls to conform to official results, click here .]
 Kerry also defeated Bush among Ohio's male voters 51 percent to 49 percent.
 Unless a third gender voted in Ohio, Kerry took the state.

 So what's going on here?
 Answer: the exit polls are accurate.
 Pollsters ask, "Who did you vote for?"
 Unfortunately, they don't ask the crucial, question, "Was your vote counted?"
 The voters don't know.